 Most important – these book files are for your personal use only.
 Please do not share them with anyone.
 Instead, why not just encourage your friends to join Hidden Gems themselves?

 As this profile displays a list of all the reviews you’ve left, we can sometimes use it to grab your review link automatically – thus saving you the step of manually copying and pasting it – something that many of our subscribers have trouble with.
 This is simply a convenience tool, and if you prefer not to give it to us for whatever reason, you are free to continue logging your reviews on our form manually.
-Note that grabbing your review info is the only thing we use your profile for and really is the only thing it is useful for in the first place.
+Note that grabbing your review link is the only thing we use your profile for and really is the only thing it is useful for in the first place.

 If you go to any of your reviews and click on your name, that takes you to the page we need.
 Just copy that link and put it in the box where we’re asking for it (we only need it once).
 We aren’t looking for your profile name, we’re looking at the url to your profile page.